Art Therapy

 American Art Therapy Association

 Art therapists are trained in both art and therapy.
-The process isn’t an art lesson—it is grounded in knowledge of human development, psychological theories, and counseling techniques.
+The process is grounded in knowledge of human development, psychological theories, and counseling techniques.

 Art therapy is a profession that requires a high level of education and training.
 A master’s degree is the minimum requirement for entry-level practice.
-The American Art Therapy Association, Inc. (AATA), a respected membership and advocacy organization in the field, sets and maintains these educational and professional standards.
+The American Art Therapy Association (AATA), a respected membership and advocacy organization in the field, sets and maintains these educational and professional standards.